Stefan Dušan: Epirus and Thessaly

-In 1347, Dušan conquered Epirus, Aetolia and Acarnania, appointing his half-brother, despot Simeon Uroš as governor of those provinces.
+In 1347, Dušan conquered Epirus, Aetolia and Acarnania, appointing his half-brother, despot Simeon Uroš, as governor of those provinces.
 In 1348, Dušan also conquered Thessaly, appointing Preljub as governor.
 In eastern regions of Macedonia, he appointed Vojihna as governor of Drama.
 Once Dušan conquered Byzantine possessions in western regions, he sought to obtain Constantinople.
 To acquire the city, he needed a fleet.
 Knowing that fleets of southern Serbian Dalmatian towns were not strong enough to overcome Constantinople, he opened negotiations with Venice, with which he maintained fairly good relations.
 Venice feared a reduction of privileges in the Empire if Serbs became the masters of Constantinople over the weakened Byzantines.
-But if the Venetians had allied with Serbia, Dušan would have examined existing privileges.
+But had the Venetians allied with Serbia, Dušan would have examined existing privileges.
 Once he became master of all Byzantine lands (especially Thessalonika and Constantinople) the Venetians would have gained privileges.
 But Venice chose to avoid a military alliance.
 While Dušan sought Venetian aid against Byzantium, the Venetians sought Serbian support in the struggle against the Hungarians over Dalmatia.
-When sensing that Serbian aid would result in a Venetian obligation to Serbia, Venice politely turned down Dušan's offers of help.
+Sensing that Serbian aid would result in a Venetian obligation to Serbia, Venice politely turned down Dušan's offers of help.

-While Dušan launched the Bosnian campaign (absent the Serbian troops in Macedonia and Thessaly), Kantakouzenos tried to regain lands Byzantium had lost.
+While Dušan launched the Bosnian campaign (with the troops previously based in Macedonia and Thessaly), Kantakouzenos tried to regain lands Byzantium had lost.
 In his support, the Constantinopolitan patriarch Kallistos excommunicated Dušan to discourage the Greek population in Dušan's Greek provinces from supporting the Serbian administration and thereby assist the Kantakouzenos campaign.
 The excommunication did not stop Dušan's relations with Mount Athos, which still addressed him as Emperor, though rather as Emperor of Serbs than Emperor of Serbs and Greeks.

 Kantakouzenos raised a small army and took the Chalcidic peninsula, then Veria and Voden.
 Veria was the richest town in the Bottiaea region.
 Dušan had earlier replaced many Greeks with Serbs, including a Serb garrison.
 However, the remaining locals were able to open the gates for Kantakouzenos in 1350.
 Voden resisted Kantakouzenos but was taken by assault.
-Kantakouzenos then marched toward Thessaly but was stopped at Servia by Caesar Preljub and his army of 500 men.
+Kantakouzenos then marched toward Thessaly, but was stopped at Servia by Caesar Preljub and his army of 500 men.
 The Byzantine force retired to Veria, and the aiding Turk contingent went off plundering, reaching Skopje.
-Once news of the Byzantine campaign reached Dušan in Hum, he quickly reassembled his forces from Bosnia and Hum and marched for Thessaly.
+Once the news of the Byzantine campaign reached Dušan in Hum, he quickly reassembled his forces from Bosnia and Hum and marched for Thessaly.

+When Stefan Dušan reached Macedonia, the Byzantine forces withdrew to Thrace.
+Dušan retook Voden after a short siege, soon retaking Veria and other territories that Kantakouzenos had taken.